This accessibility statement applies to the:

 Every Mind Matters website

-- There is no audio description for the video content.
+- Not all video content has audio description available.
 This does not comply with WCAG Level AA 2.1 1.2.5 Audio Description (pre-recorded).

-- The pink progress bar against grey on the video player does also not meet the Web Content Accessibility Guidelines v2.1 (AA) standard guideline 1.4.11 Non-Text Contrast.
+- The blue progress bar against grey on the video player does also not meet the Web Content Accessibility Guidelines v2.1 (AA) standard guideline 1.4.11 Non-Text Contrast.

 Content not within the scope of the accessibility regulations